RealTimeBiomechanics/Concurrency/README.md

 ﻿# Concurrency
 [![Build Status](https://travis-ci.org/RealTimeBiomechanics/Concurrency.svg?branch=develop)](https://travis-ci.org/RealTimeBiomechanics/Concurrency)

-Concurrency is a lightweight portable library to handle thread synchronization through an efficient C++14 implementation of Queues and Latches.
+Concurrency is a lightweight portable library to handle thread synchronization through an efficient C++17 implementation of Queues and Latches.
-Concurrency enables using a few lines of code to implement the Producer-Consumer and Publisher-Subsribers problems.
+Concurrency enables using a few lines of code to implement the Producer-Consumer and Publisher-Subscribers problems.

 ## Example Publisher Subscriber
 ```cpp